munificent/craftinginterpreters/book/control-flow.md

 We add another clause to the statement rule that points to the new rule for while.
 It takes a `while` keyword, followed by a parenthesized condition expression, then a statement for the body.

-The new grammar rule gets its own <span name="while-ast">syntax tree node</span>:
+That new grammar rule gets a <span name="while-ast">syntax tree node</span>.

 ^code while-ast (1 before, 1 after)